Variational approach to the two-dimensional Bose polaron: Polaron Properties

 \section{Polaron Properties}

 We now discuss the quasiparticle properties of the 2D Bose polaron.
-In our variational approach, we obtain the energy spectrum by expressing the coupled equations in \eqref{eq:coupled integral equations} as an eigenvalue equation and numerically evaluating the eigenvalues and eigenvectors on a discrete grid~\cite{numericalrecipes}.
+In our variational approach, we obtain the energy spectrum by expressing the coupled equations in Eq.~\eqref{eq:coupled integral equations} as an eigenvalue equation and numerically evaluating the eigenvalues and eigenvectors on a discrete grid~\cite{numericalrecipes}.
 This also allows us to obtain the quasiparticle residue $Z$, i.e., the squared overlap between interacting and non-interacting states.
 To evaluate the polaron effective mass $m^*$, we extend our variational ansatz to the Bose polaron with a finite momentum (see Appendix \ref{appx: effective mass}).

 Note that the variational ansatz with one Bogoliubov excitation (i.e., two-body correlations) is formally equivalent to the non-self-consistent $T$-matrix approximation (NSCT).
-Indeed a very recent work~\cite{Castillo2023} applied NSCT to the 2D Bose polaron and obtained qualitatively similar results to our lowest order ansatz~\footnote{Note that there were some issues in the figures presented in Ref.~\cite{Castillo2023} (private communication, A.~Camacho-Guardian), which makes a direct comparison impossible.}.
-However, our full variational ansatz includes three-body correlations and bound states that go beyond this diagrammatic approach.
+Indeed a very recent work~\cite{Castillo2023} applied NSCT to the 2D Bose polaron and obtained results similar to our lowest-order ansatz.
+However, our full variational ansatz includes three- and four-body correlations as well as bound states that go beyond this diagrammatic approach.

-In the following, we compare our results with those from QMC~\cite{Ardila2020} and perturbation theory~\cite{Pastukhov2018-2}.
-In particular, the energy, residue, and effective mass within the weak-coupling perturbative limit $|\ln(\sqrt{n_0}a_{\mathrm 2D})|\gg1$ take the forms~\cite{Pastukhov2018-2}:
+In the following, we compare our results with those from QMC~\cite{Ardila2020} and perturbation theory~\cite{Pastukhov2018b}.
+In particular, the energy, residue, and effective mass within the weak-coupling perturbative limit $|\ln(\sqrt{n_0}a_{\mathrm 2D})|\gg1$ take the forms~\cite{Pastukhov2018b}:

 respectively.